Fastpoopoo/Reaction-Time-Game/README.md

 ## Using the Reaction Time Game

-This extension is used to create a reaction time Game.
+This extension is used to create a reaction time game.
-To use this extension just use the code below:"
+To use this extension just use the code below:

 <pre>
     <code class="language-blocks">